 Minneapolis police officer shoots and kills man in early morning raid

-The scene outside Bolero Flats Apartment Homes in downtown Minneapolis where a man was shot by Minneapolis police on Feb.
+The scene outside Bolero Flats Apartment Homes in downtown Minneapolis where Amir Locke shot and killed by Minneapolis police on Feb.
 2, 2022.
 Photo by Claude Peck.

 A Minneapolis police officer shot and killed an armed Black man in a downtown apartment on Wednesday morning while executing a search warrant in connection with a St. Paul homicide investigation.